tigerbitten/RISC-V-CPU/README.md

 - Data Memory
 - Control Unit
 - Program Count
-- CPU Top (in progress)
+- CPU Top

 Each module has a corresponding testbench for simulation-based verification.

+CPU level tests are written as RV32I assembly '.S' files that are then assembled with the riscv-gnu-toolchain, turned into .mem files, and loaded into instruction memory using $readmemh.
+Each test program writes 1 to register x3 on pass or a nonzero error code on fail.

-Currently verifying full RV32I instruction set in simulation (cpu_top module and its testbench).
+Currently verifying full RV32I instruction set in simulation with assembly programs (found in tests/mem).

 Not yet synthesized to hardware.

-Currently using assembly_program_test_1.txt (the machine code version inputed into instruction memory is program_test_1.mem) to test cpu_top.

 ## Architecture